Detection and Analysis of Offensive Online Content in Hausa Language: Methodology

-Low-resource languages lack enough data to complete many natural language processing (NLP) tasks.
-In this research, we used Twitter (now X) and Facebook to gather posts related to various topics that are likely to contain offensive and threatening content (see Table~\ref{tab:data-sources} for examples).
-We employed both an automated method, using Twitter's API, and a manual process for Facebook data.
-Algorithm \ref{alg:keywords_search} outlines the steps we followed to search and retrieve relevant data with the help of Twitter's API.
+Recognising that LRLs like Hausa lack sufficient data for many NLP tasks, we collected posts from Twitter (now X) and Facebook that were likely to contain offensive or abusive content.
+Table~\ref{tab:data-sources} provides examples of the data sources.
+For data collection, we employed both an automated approach—using X's API—and a manual process for Facebook data.
+Algorithm \ref{alg:keywords_search} outlines the steps taken to search and retrieve relevant posts via the API.